TopSwagCode/Node-TDD-CI/README.md

 ## Getting started

 To get started and run example test code, simply install mocha and istanbul like so:
+(This script will install both globaly, which means you can use them in all project.)

 ~~~
 $ npm install --global mocha